 An SNPN-enabled UE is configured with subscriber identifier (SUPI) and credentials for each subscribed SNPN identified by the combination of PLMN ID and NID.

-A subscriber of an SNPN is identified by a SUPI containing a network-specific identifier that takes the form of a Network Access Identifier (NAI) using the NAI RFC 7542 [20] based user identification as defined in TS 23.003 [19] clause 28.2.2.
-The realm part of the NAI may include the NID of the SNPN.An SNPN-enabled UE supports the SNPN access mode.
+A subscriber of an SNPN may be identified by a SUPI containing a network-specific identifier that takes the form of a Network Access Identifier (NAI) using the NAI RFC 7542 [20] based user identification as defined in TS 23.003 [19] clause 28.7.2.
+The realm part of the NAI may include the NID of the SNPN.
+The subscriber may also be identified by a SUPI containing an IMSI as defined in TS 23.003 [19] clause 2.2A.
+An SNPN-enabled UE supports the SNPN access mode.
 When the UE is set to operate in SNPN access mode the UE only selects and registers with SNPNs over Uu as described in clause 5.30.2.4.

 Emergency services are not supported in SNPN access mode.